emrsmsrli/wordclock-esp32/README.md

 - Smooth async animation
 - Time update from SNTP every boot
+- Timezone customization
 - Low brightness LEDs at night
 - WiFi AP point for customization
 - WiFi STA connection for time synchronization
 - Async execution with RTOS tasks
-- Alarm system for arbitrary functionality

 ## WiFi access point web interface

-This project also incorporates a web interface where one can configure the credentials WiFi STA connection.
+This project also incorporates a web interface where one can configure the credentials of a WiFi STA connection.
 This is achieved by setting ESP32 WiFi as a DNS captive portal.

 <img alt="AP portal" src=".github/portal.png" height="1000" />